GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 }
 ```

-This query is the same as the previous one, however it retrieves the value of PHP constant `DATE_ISO8601` to format the date in a standardized way:
+This query is the same as the previous one, however it formats the date using the standardized time format `"Y-m-d\\TH:i:sO"` from PHP constant `DATE_ISO8601`:

 ```graphql
 query {